LCox3236/QA-Python-Course/README.md

 # QA-Python-Course

-The Main Part of this Project can be found in the API Folder.
+The Main Part of this Project can be found in the Python/API Folder.

 This Allows this user to interact with the Dummy JSON API. https://dummyjson.com/